Connect With Us (+1) 646 827 3800

 Last week, This article was published at The Verge.
-It’s simultaneously one the best things I’ve read in a long time and a complete piece of garbage.
+It’s simultaneously one of the best things I’ve read in a long time and a complete piece of garbage.

 Which maybe is a sign of great writing.
 Certainly the 762-and-counting comments against the article speak to both its controversial topic and analysis.